-Houston Criminal Defense Attorney Mario Madrid is board-certified in Texas criminal law and a proud member of the National College of DUI Defense Attorneys.
+Houston Criminal Defense Attorney Mario Madrid is Board Certified by the Texas Board of Legal Specialization in Criminal Law and a proud member of the National College of DUI Defense Attorneys.
 Contact him at 713-877-9400 to get a case analysis and discuss the specifics of your situation.

 Houston DWI Lawyer Mario Madrid discusses DWI defense and strategy.